In an exclusive television interview, the Chicago alderman told ABC7's Jessica D'Onofrio he has no plans to retire.

 "I've talked about this for the last five years," said Mell.
 "When winter comes, I think about being down in Florida for a couple of months."

 Mell said that he has no plans to go anywhere, despite the article saying he told his associates it's time to say good-bye.

-The powerful and influential Alderman, who was elected back in 1975, wants his constituents to me he is staying put.
+The powerful and influential alderman, who was elected back in 1975, wants his constituents to know he is staying put.

 "I would love to see that happen, but that's not necessarily a possibility," said Dick Mell.
-"If i stay the whole term, if she decides to run, other people will obviously run against her, and if I step out and she's appointed, which I'm not sure that she's going to be, I'm not sure she wants to be, there would be a special election."
+"If I stay the whole term, if she decides to run, there will be other people obviously running against her, and if I step out and she's appointed, which I'm not sure that she's going to be, and I'm not sure she wants to be, then there would be a special election."